rebootl/revampit-rework/README.md

 ## DONE

-* break out into separate repository
+* break out admin into separate repository

+* shop link in the header should be visible that it goes to an external page => added a link icon next to the shop link in the header

 * how to bundle tailwind for production? currently I'm just using Play CDN for development